TianwenZhou/tianwenzhou.github.io/worker/README.md

 npx wrangler secret put DEEPSEEK_API_KEY
 ```

 The default model is configured in `wrangler.toml` as `deepseek-v4-flash`, with `DEEPSEEK_THINKING=disabled` for quick dashboard replies.
+Web search is also enabled by default through Bing RSS results, so each user query can be grounded with fresh web context when relevant.

 4. Optional local development: